 Transformation is part of the Municipality's strategy and has to be driven from the highest level of management and leadership.
-Municipalities need to enhance management skills to facilitate team players who will cascade the transformation assignment to the lowest levels of staff.
+It is the intention of iLembe to enhance management skills to facilitate team players who will cascade the transformation assignment to the lowest levels of staff.